rokopt/spec/src/architecture/m1/masp/ledger-integration.md

   asset_type: AssetType,
 }
 ```
+Note that this structure is required only by the client; the VP only
+handles commitments to this data.

 Diversifiers are selected (randomly?) by the client and used to
 diversify addresses and their associated keys. `v` and `t` identify the